 If you struggle to read and engage in the exercise, you can find a guided commentary here https://www.youtube.com/watch?v=912eRrbes2g.
-Remember, it is important to practise this exercise even at times when you are not feeling sick or anxious; this will help you to manage these difficult feelings more quickly when they do arise.
+Remember, it is important to practice this exercise even at times when you are not feeling sick or anxious; this will help you to manage these difficult feelings more quickly when they do arise.

 Drawing a ladder to help address your anxieties step-by-step

 It may also be helpful to make a list of the situations that trigger feelings of nausea/sickness.
 You can then construct a ‘ladder’, placing the least nausea-inducing situation at the bottom and what makes you feel most sick at the top.
 For an example, please download a ladder worksheet here.

 Drawing a ladder of situations is the first step towards challenging your anxieties.
 Start by slowly exposing yourself to these situations whilst engaging in brief relaxation exercises.
 Keep focusing on your feelings of relaxation whilst acknowledging that there may be a sense of discomfort (e.g. sickness, pain).
 Try to allow that feeling of discomfort whilst breathing around it and creating space for it.

 Anxieties about food getting stuck

 Sometimes you may worry about food getting stuck in your throat after swallowing – this is a very rational and common fear to have.
 Whilst you may have experienced food getting stuck in the past, this does not mean that it will happen every time.
 Some of the ways in which you can manage avoiding food getting stuck is by eating smaller portions, cutting up your food or eating foods that are easier to swallow e.g. mashed potato.